Last summer my wife and I decided that we wanted to move after some careful thought and prayer.

 Within a month or so of closing our townhouse finally sold!
 To our surprise we got the price we were asking!
 Making a few changes in pricing and waiting for the market to improve a bit helped us sell!

 God provides – it may not always be in our timing, but he has our best interests at heart.
-He knew that he could save us thousands of dollars by having us buy a new home 1 year later, and he made it happen.
-He even allowed us to sell before the housing bubble burst in 2007.
+He knew that he could save us thousands of dollars by having us buy a new home one year later, and he made it happen.
+He even allowed us to sell before the housing bubble burst soon thereafter.

 Today looking back my wife and I feel very blessed, and we know that God's timing is perfect (unlike our own) and that he provides.